Stefan Knapp: Biography

 In the late 1950s Knapp moved away from traditional painting to experiments with enamel and sculpture.
 In the 1960s he painted several murals at Heathrow Airport, which were later reinstalled in the 1990s.
 In the early 1950s he painted a mural in the foyer of Hallfield Primary School, Westminster which was designed by the architect Denys Lasdun.
 He also painted a mural for the Warsaw metro entitled The Battle of Britain.
 Between 1954 and 1968 he held at least one exhibition each year, including ones in the Netherlands, Austria, and Peru.
 In 1972, he proposed an astronomy-themed work for the Nicolaus Copernicus University in Toruń which was accepted.
-Knapp also designed many decorations for synagoguess, many of which he based on his memories of synagogues, kirkuts and Jewish prayer houses in his childhood town of Biłgoraj.
+Knapp also designed many decorations for synagogues, many of which he based on his memories of synagogues, kirkuts and Jewish prayer houses in his childhood town of Biłgoraj.

 In the 1970s Knapp, together with his wife, moved to the British countryside, where he built a large furnace for his work.

 Knapp is also the painter of a mural that was formerly on the now-demolished Alexander's department store in Paramus, New Jersey.
 The 280-panel mural was sized at 200⨯50 feet (about 60⨯15 metres), and at the time of creation in 1963 was the largest mural in the world.
 Since the building's demolishment, the mural has been in storage with sections of it occasionally exhibited at the Art Factory in Paterson, New Jersey.
 In September 2021, the directors of Valley Health System and the mayor of Paramus announced that they would be installing fifty pieces of the mural in various spots along the campus of the new Valley Hospital, which is being built in Paramus and scheduled to open in 2023.

 For his military service he was awarded the Virtuti Militari cross.
 Knapp was the only Pole ever to receive the Churchill Fellowship, which he used to study and expand his knowledge of murals in Guatemala, India, Iran, Japan and Mexico.
 His other awards included the Knight's Cross of Polonia Restituta and the Cross of Valor.
 He was one of the best known Polish artists working in Great Britain.
 He wrote an autobiography "Kwadratowe Słońce" (The Square Sun) about his life in the Siberian gulag.